pranujm/pranujm/README.md

 I am qualified for data analysis and data science internships, as well as machine learning and quantum computing research positions.

-Feel free to view the technologies I use and connect with me through my socials below!
+You can view my tech stack and connect with me through my socials below!

 ## Socials: